the churchie emerging art prize

-• Image courtesy of Linda Sok.
+• Linda Sok.

 /

-30 July–01 October 202230 Jul–01 Oct 2022
+30 July–1 October 202230 Jul–1 Oct 2022

 #thechurchie

-Since its inception at the Anglican Church Grammar School in 1987 the churchie emerging art prize, or ‘the churchie’, has sought to identify and profile rising artistic talent.
-Today it is known as one of Australia’s leading prizes for emerging artists.
+Since its inception at the Anglican Church Grammar School in 1987, The Churchie Emerging Art Prize has sought to identify and profile rising artistic talent.
+Today, it is one of Australia’s leading prizes for emerging artists.
+Presented at the IMA since 2019, the finalists’ exhibition provides a survey of the compelling, diverse work being produced by early-career artists today.

-The finalists’ exhibition, presented at the IMA since 2019, provides a survey of the compelling and diverse work being produced by early-career artists today.
-Finalists are selected based on the strength of their practice rather than a single piece and work closely with a guest curator on their presentation at the IMA.
+The prize is open to emerging artists from across Australia.
+Finalists are selected based on their practice, rather than a single piece, and work closely with a guest curator on their presentation at the IMA.
+Thanks to generous sponsors, the Churchie offers a prize pool of $25,000.

-The 2022 finalists’ exhibition will be curated by Elena Dias-Jayasinha, an emerging Sri Lankan-Australian curator and art historian based in Brisbane.
-Her role as curator is generously supported by Armitstead ART Consulting.
+The 2022 finalists’ exhibition will be curated by Elena Dias-Jayasinha, an emerging Sri Lankan–Australian curator and art historian based in Brisbane.
+Her role is generously supported by Armitstead Art Consulting.
+Selected by guest judge Sebastian Goldspink, the Major Prize Winner will receive a non-acquisitive $15,000 cash prize donated by long-standing sponsor BSPN Architecture.
 Other prizes include a $5,000 Special Commendation prize sponsored by Fardoulys Constructions, and two Commendation prizes of $1,000 sponsored by Madison Cleaning Services.

-A People’s Choice Award of $3,000, also sponsored by Madison Cleaning Services will be announced at the conclusion of the finalists’ exhibition, and one lucky voter will receive a night away thanks to Spicers Retreats.
+A People’s Choice Award of $3,000, also sponsored by Madison Cleaning Services, will be announced at the conclusion of the show, and one lucky voter will receive a night away thanks to Spicers Retreats.

 Artists